 - What are the carbon stocks and fluxes of aboveground biomass of the Amazon forests?

-- How accurately can artificial intelligence be trained to quantify forest dynamics of the Amazon based on satellite time-series information?
+- How accurately can an AI be trained to quantify forest dynamics of the Amazon based on satellite time-series information?

 - How accurately can the associated aboveground biomass loss or gain be estimated?